Algona, Iowa: Education

 There are two school systems in Algona.
 The Algona Community School District oversees the public school system.
 Algona High School has students from Algona Middle School, as well as students from several nearby towns, including grade-shared districts and from open enrollment.
 The public elementary schools in Algona are Lucia Wallace Elementary, Bryant Elementary, and Bertha Godfrey Elementary School.

 The Catholic school system is made up of Bishop Garrigan High School (named after the first bishop of the Catholic Diocese of Sioux City) and Seton Elementary (named for St. Elizabeth Ann Seton).

+Infrastructure

 Utilities

 Utilities are provided by the Algona Municipal Utilities, which is directed by a five-member board of trustees appointed by the mayor.
 Drinking water is pumped from the Buried Sand and Gravel-Dakota aquifer and treated before being distributed to customers.
 Wastewater is collected and treated, and billed based on water usage.
 Stormwater impact fees are flat rates based upon the customer type.

 Electricity is produced at the George Neal Generating Plant in Sioux City, Iowa, Whelan Unit 2 near Hastings, Nebraska, and the Iowa Distributed Wind Generation Project southeast of Algona.
 AMU is also a member of North Iowa Municipal Electric Cooperative Association.
 The AMU purchases power and distributes it to customers in Algona.
 AMU has also provided cable, internet, and phone service since 1997.